 Like most vehicles in the list, the Vitara’s got the exterior design aesthetics.
 In fact, the design appears to be heavily influenced by European SUV design with Asian vehicle price tag.
 Safety is where why we’ve included the Vitara, as just like the Toyota Rush, it was able to secure a 5-star Euro NCAP rating.
 It’s impressive for a P913,000-crossover (GL AT variant) with charming impressions.
 Check out our review of the range-topper GLX variant so you can get an idea of how good the car is.

 Volkswagen Santana GTS

-For a subcompact sedan that’s under the P1-million mark, the Mazda2 Sedan promises a handful of things under its nameplate.
+For a subcompact sedan that’s under the P1-million mark, the Mazda2 Sedan or Mazda 2 Hatchback promises a handful of things under its nameplate.
 The design is based on the KODO design language of Mazda, the riding experience is referred to as Jinba Ittai, while the engine embodies SkyActiv technology.
-But, its selling point is its G-Vectoring Control (GVC) technology that optimizes the car’s dynamics control for a better ride comfort.
-The Mazda2 Sedan SkyActiv V+ sells for P975,000.
+But, its selling point is its G-Vectoring Control (GVC) technology that optimizes the car’s dynamics control for better ride comfort.
+The Mazda2 Sedan and Hatch sells for P995,000.